 However we think that by ignoring this kind of information an important aspect of lexical meaning gets lost.
-In the same vein, Boyd-Graber et al (2006) argue for the usefulness of adding to the WN model a characterization of the strength of the relation holding between synsets.
+In the same vein, Boyd-Graber et al (2006) argue for the usefulness of adding to the WN model a relation (evocation) that can be characterized also from the point of view of its strength.